jesims/tldr/re-frame.md

 ### 1. Event Dispatch ###

-An event is sent when something happens - click or websocket:
+An event is sent when something happens - click a button or receive an event from a websocket:

-A re-com/button component would dispatch an on-click event using an anoymouse function literal like this:
+A re-com/button component would dispatch an on-click event using an anonymous function literal like this:

 ```clojure
 (defn my-delete-button